bmellinger11/ideaMetabolism/README.md

 ## Purpose

-Standard LLM interactions are ephemeral: you ask for ideas, get a list, and the context vanishes. **Idea Metabolism** treats ideas as persistent entities that reside in a "collective memory."
+Standard LLM interactions are ephemeral: you ask for ideas, get a list, and the context vanishes. **Idea Metabolism** treats ideas as persistent entities that reside in a "collective memory".
+Knowledge accumulates in the collective memory, allowing the system to generate, evaluate, and evolve ideas over time as new information becomes available.
+Inspired by human creative processes, the system can generate, evaluate, and evolve ideas over time as new information becomes available.
+This POC is a step in overcoming the backward-looking nature of LLMs which are subject to representational collapse optimizing for known distributions and penalizing divergence thus stifling innovation.

 Key capabilities:
 *   **Diverse Personas**: "Convergent", "Divergent", and "Alternative" agents generate distinct types of ideas.